Pieeees/0x/README.md

 ![Image of 0x](https://i.imgur.com/5K0UwFy.png?dl=0)

-the source code of the old 0x ( 2018 - 2022 ] was lost so i decided to create a new one with the same name
+the source code of the old 0x ( 2018 - 2022 ] was lost so I decided to create a new one with the same name

 ![Image of 0x](https://i.imgur.com/YY8nbVs.png?dl=0)